oktytncy/airgapped-hcd-openshift-runbook/README.md

     ps aux | grep port-forward
     ```

+    > ---
     > 📌 Note
-    > You need port forwarding because your Bastion host (itz-h1lus0-helper-1) is outside the Kubernetes cluster network, while the Nexus registry service (nexus-docker) runs inside the cluster network.
+    > You need port forwarding because your bastion/helper node is outside the Kubernetes cluster network, while the Nexus registry service (nexus-docker) runs inside the cluster network.
 Without port forwarding, the `skopeo` copy command will fail with ‘Connection Refused’ because the Bastion has no direct access to the Nexus registry.”
+    >
+    > ---

 10. Mirror all images and strip the source registry from the path.